Skip to main content

 If SANDBOX_DOMAIN is not set, any custom JavaScript code runs on the same domain as your Retool deployment instance.

-The domain you use for SANDBOX_DOMAIN must be a fully functional domain that routes HTTP requests to your Retool instance.
-In many cases, this requires registering a new domain, as well as configuring its DNS records.
+The value you use for SANDBOX_DOMAIN should be a fully functional domain that routes HTTP requests to your Retool instance.
+In most cases, this requires going through the process of registering a new domain, and configuring it to point to your Retool backend.